sleepingkingstudios/cuprum-rails/README.md

 ## About

 Cuprum::Rails provides a toolkit for using the Cuprum command pattern and the flexibility of Cuprum::Collections to build Rails applications.
-Using the `Cuprum::Rails::Collection`, you can perform operations on ActiveRecord models, leveraging a standard interface to control where your data is stored and how it is queried.
+Using the `Cuprum::Rails::Records::Collection`, you can perform operations on ActiveRecord models, leveraging a standard interface to control where your data is stored and how it is queried.
 For example, you can inject a mock collection into unit tests for precise control over queried values and blinding fast tests without having to hit the database directly.

 Using `Cuprum::Rails::Controller` takes this one step further, breaking apart the traditional controller into a sequence of steps with individual responsibilities.
 This has two main benefits.
 First, being explicit about how your controllers perform and respond to actions allows for precise control at each step of the process.
 Second, each step is encapsulated, which allows for easier testing and reuse.
 This not only makes testing simpler - you can test your business logic by examining an Action result, rather than parsing a rendered HTML page - but allows you to reuse individual components.
 The goal is to reduce the boilerplate inherent in writing a Rails application by allowing you to define only the code that is unique to the controller, action, or process.